Feather cloak: Hawaiian mythology

 A mythical enemy-incinerating kapa (barkcloth) cape, retold as a feather skirt in one telling, occurs in Hawaiian mythology.
-In the tradition regarding the hero ʻAukelenuiaʻīkū, (Note: Of which there are nine version according to Brown (2022).) the hero's grandmother Moʻoinanea who is matriarch of the divine lizards (moʻo akua, or simply moʻo) gives him her severed tail, which transforms into a cape (or kapa lehu, i.e. tapa) that turns enemies into ashes, and sends him off on a quest to woo his destined wife, Nāmaka.
+In the tradition regarding the hero ʻAukelenuiaʻīkū.
+(Note: Of which there are nine version according to Brown (2022).)
+The hero's grandmother Moʻoinanea, who is the matriarch of divine lizards (moʻo akua, or simply moʻo), gives him her severed tail which transforms into a cape (or kapa lehu, i.e. tapa) that turns enemies into ashes, and sends him off on a quest to woo his destined wife, Nāmaka.
 Nāmaka (who is predicted to attack him when he visits) will be immune to the cape's powers.
 She is also a granddaughter or descendant of the lizard, and has been given the lizard's battle pāʻū (skirt) and kāhili (feathered staff), also conferred with power to destroy enemy into ashes.
 In one retelling, Moʻoinanea (Ka-moʻo-inanea) gives her grandson ʻAukele her "feather skirt" and kāhili which "by shaking.. can reduce his enemies to ashes".

 A commentator has argued that the feather garment of Nāhiʻenaʻena was regarded as imbued with the apotropaic "powers of a woman's genitals", reminiscent of the mythic pāʻū which Hiʻiaka was given by Pele.
 (Note: Charlot 1991, cited by Brown.)